Das-rebel/monk-cli/PROJECT_SUMMARY.md

 ## 🎉 **Conclusion**

-Smart AI Enhanced CLI represents a paradigm shift in command-line tools, combining the power of multiple AI agents with intelligent orchestration through the TreeQuest engine.
+Monk CLI represents a paradigm shift in command-line tools, combining the power of multiple AI agents with intelligent orchestration through the TreeQuest engine.
 This system provides:

 - **🤖 Enterprise-Grade AI**: Multi-agent system with specialized capabilities
 - **🧠 Intelligent Orchestration**: TreeQuest engine for optimal AI utilization